python/cpython/Doc/library/inspect.rst

 .. function:: getargspec(func)

-   Get the names and default values of a function's arguments.
+   Get the names and default values of a Python function's arguments.
 A tuple of four things is returned: ``(args, varargs, varkw, defaults)``. *args* is a list of the argument names (it may contain nested lists). *varargs* and *varkw* are the names of the ``*`` and ``**`` arguments or ``None``. *defaults* is a tuple of